JakobDev/minecraft-launcher-lib/doc/modules/utils.rst

     get_version_list() -> List[MinecraftVersionInfo]

-Returns a list of all versions with the type.
+Returns a list of all versions with the type and release time.

 .. code:: python